nvasilij1/knitting-marketplace/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Vasiliy Nesterov via [nvasilij1@yandex.ru](mailto:nvasilij1@yandex.ru).
+If you discover a security vulnerability within Marketplace, please send an e-mail to Vasiliy Nesterov via [nvasilij1@yandex.ru](mailto:nvasilij1@yandex.ru).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).